raspberrypi/documentation/usage/gpio-plus-and-raspi2/README.md

 # GPIO: Models A+, B+ and Raspberry Pi 2

+### An introduction to GPIO and physical computing on the Raspberry Pi

 One powerful feature of the Raspberry Pi is the row of GPIO (general purpose input/output) pins along the top edge of the board.

 ![GPIO pins](images/gpio-pins-pi2.jpg)